→ POSBox Setup Guide

 ‣ Connect peripheral devices

-Officially supported hardware is listed on the 5.1.5.
-Which hardwares are compatible with Kiu POS, but other hardware might work as well.
+Officially supported hardware is listed on the POS Hardware page, but other hardware might work as well.

 - Printer: Connect an ESC/POS printer to a USB port and power it on.